A Commonsense

 What Are the Legal Requirements for a Parent to Move with the Children in Saskatchewan?

-Saskatchewan’s Children’s Law Act requires the parent moving to provide written notice to the other parent at least 60 days before the move.
+Saskatchewan’s Children’s Law Act and the Divorce Act require the parent moving to provide written notice to the other parent at least 60 days before the move.
 The written notice must set out the details, including the new address, the moving date, and any updated contact information.
 It must also propose a new parenting time plan and how parental responsibilities will be divided and handled.

 If the other parent objects to the relocation, they must respond to the written notice within 30 days of receiving it.
 That takes the form of filing relevant forms with the court, noting the objection.
 If they don’t file an objection within 30 days, and there’s no binding court order or separation agreement preventing the move, the relocating parent can go ahead with the move.
 This is a relatively recent legal development to provide a process for parents who want to move.